DynamoDS/TuneUp/README.md

 ### Setup
 Please check out known issues before go on testing.

 - Download DynamoCoreRuntime 2.5.0 from https://dynamobuilds.com/.
-Alternatively, you can build Dynamo from Dynamo repository and use the bin folder equivalently.
+Alternatively, you can build Dynamo from Dynamo repository and use the bin folder equivalently
-- Copy all contents of the DynamoCoreRuntime to `TuneUp\TuneUpTests\bin\Debug\`
+- Copy all contents of the DynamoCoreRuntime to `TuneUp\TuneUpTests\bin\Debug\`.
+If you are building Dynamo locally, copy all contents of Dynamo from `Dynamo/bin/AnyCPU/Debug` to `TuneUp\TuneUpTests\bin\Debug\`
 - Copy `TuneUp_ViewExtensionDefinition.xml` from `TuneUp\TuneUp\manifests\` to `TuneUp\TuneUpTests\bin\Debug\viewExtensions\`
 - Open the copied `TuneUp_ViewExtensionDefinition.xml` and change the assemply path to `..\TuneUp.dll`
 - Remove `TuneUp` from your Dynamo packages folder if you have it installed from package manager (otherwise `TuneUp.dll` will get loaded twice)